kenenisabeyan/kenenisabeyan/README.md

 🌐 Exploring software development, competitive programming, and computer graphics<br/>
 🖊️ Sharing insights and knowledge through technical writing<br/>
 💡 Innovating and collaborating on projects that push the boundaries of technology<br/>
+🎯 Goals<br/>
+Contribute to open-source projects and grow as a developer<br/>
+Participate in coding competitions to sharpen problem-solving skills<br/>
+Build impactful solutions and collaborate with like-minded individuals<br/>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=kenenisabeyan" alt="kenenisabeyan" /></a> </p>